msimonz/msimonz/README.md

 Welcome to my GitHub profile!
 I'm a software developer currently studying **Systems Engineering at Pontificia Universidad Javeriana**, passionate about creating technological solutions that transform realities.
 I specialize in backend development, cloud service integration, and the design of user-centered digital experiences.

 Currently, I work at **Orko Systems** as a Designer & Developer, where I contribute to the development of robust and efficient platforms with clean and functional design.
-And I'm training as an **OCI Integration Trainee** at **Cetus Technology**, expanding my skills in Oracle Cloud Infrastructure.
+And as an **OCI Developer** at **Cetus Technology**, expanding my skills in Oracle Cloud Infrastructure.

 ---